esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 >
 {: .challenge}
 <br/><br/>
-The plot below from the RSeQC website shows what samples with 3’biased coverage would look like:
+The plot below from the RSeQC website shows what samples with 3’biased coverage would look like.
+Compare this with the plot you got for our dataset, which is a good demonstration of what an un-biased plot would look like.

 <img src="{{ page.root }}/fig/genebodycoverage.png" height="600" alt="Example of 3' biased gene coverage output">

 ### Read Distribution Across Features (exons, introns, intergenic...)